-The Polish manufacturer Green Cell has launched a new version of its power bank: the GC PowerPlay 20 supplies all those devices with enough juice so that gamers not only reach the next level in emergency mode, but can continue to gamble calmly for several hours.
-The new power bank is based on the previous model “GC PowerPlay 10”, but now has twice the battery capacity.
-The number already reveals it: the performance of the external battery grows from 10.000 to 20.000 mAh.
+The Polish manufacturer Green Cell has launched a new version of its power bank: the GC PowerPlay 20 supplies all those devices with enough juice so that gamers not only reach the next level in emergency mode, but can also continue gaming for several hours with peace of mind.
+The new power bank is based on the previous model "GC PowerPlay 10", but now has double the battery capacity.
+The number already gives it away: the capacity of the external battery increases from 10.000 to 20.000 mAh.

 Performance, design - but above all ultra-charging

 The GC PowerPlay 20 is therefore suitable for charging ultrabooks, smartphones, tablets or even the Nintendo Switch.
-By doubling the power capacity, for example, the iPhone X can be fully charged around six times, extending the usage time by around three days.
-The “bank” is not only suitable for gamers, but also.
+By doubling the power capacity, the iPhone X, for example, can be fully charged around six times, extending the usage time by around three days.
+The "bench" is therefore not only suitable for gamers, but also for gamers.

 This is hardly relevant at home, the power plug is always within reach - if you are on the road often or for longer, you will probably appreciate a powerful power bank.
 Advantageous for travelers: The GC PowerPlay 20 meets all air transport requirements, so that the power bank can also be used on the plane.
 Incidentally, various common charging standards are supported, such as Quick Charge 3.0, Samsung AFC, Huawei FCP, Apple 2.4A, Mediatek Pump Express 1.1 / 2.0 and USB DCP.

-The weight - the 20.000 version weighs around 340 grams - is high compared to less powerful power banks with the revised “GC PowerPlay” To hold hands.
-But that's not all: The green USB-A port allows devices to be charged particularly quickly using patented Ultra Charge technology, according to the manufacturer up to 40 times faster than conventional power banks - and the external battery actually works reliably and quickly your work.
-The possibility of using the power bank and charging it at the same time has proven to be quite practical.
-This saves one or the other additional power cord in your luggage.
+The weight - the 20.000 version weighs around 340 grams - is high in the revised "GC PowerPlay" compared to less powerful power banks, but there is plenty of power, a chic design and the feeling of actually having quality in the power banks for around 40 euros to hold hands.
+That's not all: The green marked USB-A port allows devices to be charged particularly quickly using patented ultra-charge technology, according to the manufacturer up to 3,5 times faster than with conventional power banks - and the external battery actually works reliably and quickly your work.
+The possibility of using the power bank and charging it at the same time proves to be quite practical.
+This saves one or the other additional power cord in the luggage.

 It goes without saying that a power bank can be paired with the Nintendo Switch.
 The GC PowerPlay 20 does just that and performs well in the process.
 In addition, there is the simple handling.
 You don't have to do much to supply your console, smartphone or laptop with energy: plug in the plug and push a button on the GC logo on the power bank and the juice flows.
 For mobile switch users, Green Cell's revised version of the Powerbank is a good compromise between handiness and power supply at a fair price.